 Over the past several sessions, the Legislature has passed bills that seek to transform the management structure for mental health and disability services from a county-based system to a regional system.
-The bill passed in 2012 transitions the basis for funding responsibility from legal settlement to residency; and establishes core services that will be available throughout the entire state.
-This bill specifies that the county based regional service system will be responsible for MH/DS services for adults that are not covered under the medical assistance program.
-The bill establishes the mental health and disability regional services fund, which will distribute future state appropriations to the MH/DS regions to pay for services.
-The financing of each regional service system is limited to a fixed budget amount, plus an allowed growth adjustment recommended to the Governor by the MH/DS Commission by July 15 of each year.
-However, the allowed growth adjustment has never been approved as of January of 2019.
+The bill passed in 2012 transitioned the basis for funding responsibility from legal settlement to residency; and established core services that would be available throughout the entire state.
+This bill specified that the county based regional service system would be responsible for MH/DS services for adults that are not covered under the medical assistance program.
+The bill established the mental health and disability regional services fund, which would distribute future state appropriations to the MH/DS regions to pay for services.
+The financing of each regional service system was limited to a fixed budget amount, plus an allowed growth adjustment recommended to the Governor by the MH/DS Commission by July 15 of each year.
+However, an allowed growth adjustment was never approved.
+In 2021, SF 619 was passed to shift funding from the counties to the state.